Behavioral science can inform and transform the work of product managers, designers, researchers, and marketers.

 - getting people to call their mother more frequently… also known as social connection!

 - When is the course held?

-The opening and closing weekends will be held in person in San Francisco, January 18-20 and March 15-17, 2019.
+The opening and closing weekends for the Winter 2019 BE Bootcamp will be held in person in San Francisco, January 18-20 and March 15-17, 2019.
 Plan on attending the full weekend, from Friday afternoon to Sunday evening.
 Weeks 2 through 8 will be online, live on Tuesdays 9-11 am PST / 12-2pm EST. Live participation required.

 - How much time should I commit?